Open Source Hand Gesture Controls for Maps in the Browser

 Ever wanted to pan, zoom, rotate, and reset a map without touching anything?
-I built a library that lets you control OpenLayers maps using just your hands.
+I built an open-source library that lets you control web maps using just your hands.
 No mouse, no touchscreen, no backend.
 Everything runs in the browser.
+It now supports OpenLayers, Google Maps, and Leaflet.

 I've been into webcam-based interactions for a while now (some of you might know Eyebrow Tetris.
 The idea of controlling things with your body instead of a mouse or keyboard just clicks with me.
 So when I started thinking about maps in kiosk setups, museum exhibits, and accessibility scenarios, it felt like a natural next step.